lammps/lammps/doc/src/Howto_lammps_gui.rst

 The drop down menu on the top right allows selection of different properties that are computed and written to thermo output.
 Only one property can be shown at a time.
-The plots will be updated with new data as the run progresses, so they can be used to visually monitor the evolution of tavailable properties.
+The plots will be updated with new data as the run progresses, so they can be used to visually monitor the evolution of available properties.
 From the ``File`` menu on the top left, it is possible to save an image of the currently displayed plot or export the data in either plain text columns (for use by plotting tools like `gnuplot <http://www.gnuplot.info/>`_ or `grace
-<https://plasma-gate.weizmann.ac.il/Grace/>`_), or as CSV data which
+<https://plasma-gate.weizmann.ac.il/Grace/>`_), or as CSV data which can
-can be imported for further processing with Microsoft Excel or `pandas
+be imported for further processing with Microsoft Excel or `pandas
 <https://pandas.pydata.org/>`_

-Thermo output data from successive run commands in the input script will be combined into a single data set unless the format, number, or names of output columns are changed with a :doc:`thermo_style
-<thermo_style>` or :doc:`thermo_modify <thermo_modify>` or the current
-time step is reset with :doc:`reset_timestep <reset_timestep>` or if a :doc:`clear <clear>` command is issued.
+Thermo output data from successive run commands in the input script will be combined into a single data set unless the format, number, or names of output columns are changed with a :doc:`thermo_style <thermo_style>` or a :doc:`thermo_modify <thermo_modify>` command, or the current time step is reset with :doc:`reset_timestep <reset_timestep>`, or if a :doc:`clear <clear>` command is issued.

 Image Slide Show